 We aren’t going to address the water needed to run swimming pools or spas.
 If you own one and use it often, this will skew average water usage to about 175 gallons per day.

 The average apartment dweller could use as little as 60 gallons per day.
-Most suburban dwellers are using hundred gallons per person per day.
+Most suburban residents are using 100 gallons per person per day.
 And there are plenty of ways to use far more water than this on a daily basis.
-So we have to be mindful of this important issue: preserving one of the most valuable resources on our Planet.
+So, we have to be mindful of this important issue: preserving one of the most valuable resources on our Planet.